axeolotl69/stalactite/content/notes/psych/key studies.md

 - highly controlled
 **weaknesses:**
 - ecological validity, kinda artificial

-## ANDERSON AND PICHERT 1978
+## ANDERSON AND PICHERT 1978, burglar homeowner
 #cognitiveapproach #modelsofmemory #schematheory
 **aim:** investigated the role of schema in the encoding and recall of a story **procedure:**
 - sample: 39 participants...all psych students...
 - the story had 72 discreet ideas: 15 related to a burglary, 13 related to purchasing a home
 - participants randomly allocated to "robber" or "home buyer" condition
-- given two minutes to read the story as their role, then given 12 minutes to take an 84-item vocab test (filler task)
+- given two minutes to **read** the story as their role, then given 12 minutes to take an 84-item vocab test (filler task)
 - then asked to write down as much of the story as they could
 - given five minutes for another filler
 - then asked to recall a second time: half were told to do from the same perspective they used in the first recall, half told to use the opposing perspective